duokobia/product-preview-card-component/README.md

 ### What I learned

 - More efficient usage of CSS Grid.
+- Semantics html5 markup for SEO.
 - Increasing performance gain and controlling design output learnt from: https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/
 - I am opened to comments about how to improve my frontend skills.